d0x2f/d0x2f.github.io/blog/content/Everything You Need to Know About Postgres Partitioning.md

 Partitions come with many advantages in PostgreSQL:

 - Query performance is often dramatically improved if relevant indexes can be loaded into memory.
 Having smaller tables and indexes makes this much more likely.
-- Furthermore, for some queries, it may even be faster to perform a sequence scan instead of using an index at all.
+- Furthermore, for some queries, it may even be faster to perform a sequence scan instead of using an index at all, which is made possible if partitions are small enough.
+- For queries that touch multiple partitions, operations for each can be done in parallel, giving a speed boost.
 - Some types of bulk operations are much easier to perform, such as bulk deletes, which can be designed as dropping partitions wholesale using `DROP TABLE ...` or by detaching the partition.
 - It keeps vacuum operations less intensive and allows what would otherwise be a single large (potentially disruptive) vacuum to be performed in smaller chunks (i.e. for each partition).